top of page

 11 Staff taking medication/other substances including alcohol

-1. Reporting - If I have a safeguarding concern about a child living in the BCP area, I would contact the Children’s First Response MASH.
-Tel: 01202 123334 Monday to Thursday 8.30am to 5.15pm and Friday 8.30am to 4.45pm Email: childrensfirstresponse@bcpcouncil.gov.uk or I would complete the Inter-Agency Referral Form (link on www.fid.bcpcouncil.gov.uk) The Children’s First Response MASH (Multi-Agency Safeguarding Hub) provides access to all services for children and families living in Bournemouth, Christchurch and Poole, giving advice, information and support for children who are vulnerable and at risk.
+1. Reporting - If I have a safeguarding concern about a child living in the BCP area, I would contact the Children’s First Response Hub (made up of the Multi-Agency Safeguarding Hub, MASH, and Early Help Team).
+Tel: 01202 123334 Monday to Thursday 8.30am to 5.15pm and Friday 8.30am to 4.45pm Email: childrensfirstresponse@bcpcouncil.gov.uk or I would complete the Inter-Agency Referral Form (link on www.fid.bcpcouncil.gov.uk) The Children’s First Response Hub provides access to all services for children and families living in Bournemouth, Christchurch and Poole, giving advice, information and support for children who are vulnerable and at risk.

 For a child living in Hampshire, I would report a safeguarding concern to Hampshire Children’s Services Tel: 0300 5551384 or 01329 225379 for urgent child protection enquiries.